microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 ComplianceUtility
 ```

-When you start the 'Compliance Utility', you'll see the following menu:
+When you start the Compliance Utility, you'll see the following menu:

 ```
 ComplianceUtility: